CrimsonVelka/DiffusionDesignWorks/docs/udw/udwmodel.md

 *and additional miscellaneous non-animation frame data not from danbooru*
 ```

-Dataset was created by running Blu-ray rips of the listed content through ffmpeg as part of the aid of [Anime Screenshot Pipeline](https://github.com/cyber-meow/anime_screenshot_pipeline) on Github back in February of 2023, but I had quickly become dissatisfied with the quality of the dataset it originally produced, and parts of its pipeline were not useful for what I needed, thus I took some tools, repurposed and/or modified settings, and redid the entire dataset after several months of doing initial training tests before committing to an overall.
+Dataset was created by running Blu-ray rips of the listed content through ffmpeg as part of the aid of [Anime Screenshot Pipeline](https://github.com/cyber-meow/anime_screenshot_pipeline) on Github back in February of 2023.

 ## Sample Gallery